-If the database is offline, you can enable Backup Server using the JServer Manager graphical utility.
-JServer Manager will automatically change the value of the DB_BkSvr keyword in the dmconfig.ini configuration file.
-The next time you start the database, Backup Server will also start.
-If the database is online, enabling Backup Server will have no effect until the database is shut down and restarted.
+Regardless of a database's on or offline status, you can enable Backup Server using the JServer Manager graphical utility.
+JServer Manager automatically changes the value of the DB_BkSvr keyword found in the dmconfig.ini configuration file.
+If offline, the next time you start the database, Backup Server also starts.